 Calculating non-law course credit:

-Beginning fall 2007, for courses taken elsewhere in the University toward a Law degree, Law students will earn credits equal to the scheduled class meeting minutes of the course in the semester, divided by 700 (rounded down to the nearest quarter credit).
+For courses taken elsewhere in the University toward a Law degree, Law students will earn credits calculated as above (rounded down to the nearest quarter credit).

 Courses at Other Law Schools (Excluding Columbia Law School)

 Outside of approved dual-degree or exchange programs, law courses at other accredited law schools may on exceedingly rare occasion be taken during the academic year or summer, but credit may be obtained only with the advance permission of the Office of Academic Services, FH 400.
 Only NYU School of Law courses are used in computing grade point averages.